 The maximum amount of relief Phil can set against his total income for 2017 to 2018 is £50,000 as this is the greater of £50,000 and 25% of his income.
 The remaining £10,000 loss can be carried forward.

 Order of reliefs

-As shown by HMRCs website, loan interest losses is restricted.
+As shown by the HMRCs website, loan interest losses are restricted.
 Where the total of losses and loan interest payments exceeds the limit, it can be beneficial to have the maximum possible loan interest payments set against income in the given tax year.
 This is because these payments can’t be carried forward or back and they would otherwise be lost.

 HS340 Qualifying Loan Example 2

 Paul has a total income of £90,000.
 His share of partnership trading losses is £49,000.
 He has also paid £6,000 interest on a business loan.